 - Limits.
 Transaction limits, minimum balance requirements, and the inability to access your account on the go can hamper your buying power.
 Small eCommerce business owners are better served by accounts that help their business, not hamper them.

 - Features.
 Mobile bank apps are one of the best features for a small eCommerce business bank account.
-There are a few other useful features to look for as well, including transaction alerts, mobile deposits, and ACH transfer options.
+There are a few other useful features to look for as well, including transaction alerts, mobile deposits, and contactless payments such as ACH transfer options for ACH payment.

 - Integration.
 Many accounts can actually be integrated into other services you use like Quickbooks, Stripe, and more.
 Though not necessary, this is a nice feature that can bring value to some eCommerce businesses.